 EAST RIVER WATERFRONT ACCESS--Connecting the East River Waterfront to its neighboring Lower Manhattan communities and areas, including South Street Seaport, Chinatown, the Lower East Side, and East River Park is critical to improving public access to and utilization of the waterfront area.
 The project would improve the east-west connection to the Waterfront by enhancing the historic slips of Catherine, Peck Slip, Montgomery and Rutgers that were once an integral part of the working waterfront and today function only as city streets and roadbeds.
-On February 28, 2006, HUD approved Partial Action Plan 10 which allocated funds for this activity.
+On February 28, 2006, HUD approved Partial Action Plan 10 which allocated funds for this project.
 LMDC is working jointly with the NYC Department of Parks and Recreation to carry out the environmental review process and to finalize any necessary agreements.
+During the quarter ending June 30, 2006, LMDC continued to work with the New York City Department of Parks and Recreation to plan and develop the project.
+The environmental review for the project also continued, completing archaeological analysis of the project area, while coordinating with a related Department of Transportation project.

-EREP-0240
+EREP-0240 01/01/2006